 - Banned plastic microbeads in personal care products in Maryland

-- Banned polystyrene foam food packaging in DC, Montgomery County, and Prince George’s County
+- Banned polystyrene foam food packaging in DC, Montgomery County, Prince George’s County, and Baltimore City

 - Banned plastic bags in Takoma Park